YaleSpinup/datasync-api/README.md

 # datasync-api

-This API provides simple restful API access to a service.
+This API provides simple restful API access to the AWS DataSync service.

 ## Endpoints